box/boxcli/docs/metadata-query.md

       --no-color                   Turn off colors for logging
       --order-by=<value>           A list of template fields and directions to sort the metadata query results by.
-      --query=<value>              The logical expression of the query --query-params=<value>       Required if query present.
-The arguments for the query.
+      --query=<value>              The logical expression of the query --query-param=<value>        One query param key-value pair, i.e. key=value.
+If this key duplicates with query-params, this flag will take precedence.
+      --query-param-array=<value>  One query param key-multiple-value pair, use for multiple-values fields, i.e. key=value1,value2,value3.
+If this key duplicates with query-params or query-param, this flag will take precedence.
+      --query-params=<value>       The arguments for the query.
+Can be specified as a comma-separated list of key-value pairs. i.e. key1=value1,key2=value2
       --save-to-file-path=<value>  Override default file path to save report --use-index=<value>          The name of the search index to use for this query.